-And the 2nd thing is the more times they react, they are repeatedly practising & strengthening the behaviour of reactivity.
+And the 2nd thing is the more often they react, the more they’re repeatedly practising & strengthening the behaviour of reacting.
 When the dog (or trigger) that was too close for comfort moves on by, your dog will see this as a win!
 They don’t know the dog was going to go by anyway, they think their offensive barking & lunging MADE that dog go away.
 So you can see why it only takes a few repetitions before this becomes their habitual ‘go to’ behaviour, meaning it will quickly become an ingrained habit.
-(I talk quite a bit about these kinds of powerful habits in my 5 Essential Training Components Course which you can subscribe to here on the website)

-It may help if you can think of this proactive avoidance approach as being a bit like driving a car, you need to know what route you’re going to take before you set off, you always have to be checking around you, ready to manoeuvre & respond if something unexpected happens, like in your driving test when you have to say out loud everything you see, so your instructor knows you are aware of everything happening ahead of & around you.
+It may help if you can think of this proactive avoidance approach as being a bit like driving a car, you need to know what route you’re going to take before you set off and you need to be aware of what’s happening around you, ready to manoeuvre & respond if something unexpected happens,.
+A bit like in your driving test when you have to say out loud everything you see, so your instructor knows you are aware of everything happening ahead of & around you.
 (Do they still do that?
 Or am I showing my age!)

-So by proactive avoidance I don’t mean anxious scanning, I just mean you always want to be present & aware on your walks, so you are always in the driving seat and ready to respond calmly to any triggers that may present themselves.
+So by proactive avoidance I don’t mean anxious scanning, I just mean you always want to be present & aware on your walks, so you’re always in the driving seat and ready to respond calmly to any triggers that may present themselves.
 This may mean…